Max S. Hayes: Vice-Presidential nominee

 Hayes was an opponent of the aggressively antimilitarist 1917 St. Louis resolution of the Socialist Party.
 He did not, however, resign from that organization until May 1919.
-Hayes then joined the fledgling "Farmer-Labor Party" and was named to the national ticket as candidate for Vice President of the United States, running with the group's presidential nominee, Parley Parker Christensen.
+Hayes then joined the fledgling "Farmer-Labor Party" and was named to the national ticket as candidate for Vice President of the United States, running with the group's presidential nominee, Parley Parker Christensen during the 1920 election.
 Despite Christensen's being on the ballot in only nineteen states, 265,398 votes were cast for him.
 This represented one percent of the national total and 1.80 percent of the votes from states which had him on the ballot.
 Christensen did fare exceptionally well for a third-party candidate in Washington state and South Dakota, where he outpolled Democrat James M. Cox in more than one-third of all counties.
 Hayes was subsequently active in the Conference for Progressive Political Action (CPPA) from 1922 to 1924.